tinymce/tinymce-docs/CONTRIBUTING.md

 ## TinyMCE documentation tech stack

 The documentation is built with Jekyll.
-Text files are written in [Markdown](https://help.github.com/articles/markdown-basics/) and published on [GitHub](https://github.com/tinymce/tinymce-docs).
+Text files are written in [kramdown](https://kramdown.gettalong.org/) and published on [GitHub](https://github.com/tinymce/tinymce-docs).
 You will find the [repo here](https://github.com/tinymce/tinymce-docs).

 ## Markdown & code syntax

-The documentation is written in [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
-If you are not familiar with Markdown [read this](https://help.github.com/articles/markdown-basics/).
+The documentation is written in [kramdown Flavored Markdown](https://kramdown.gettalong.org/).
+If you are not familiar with kramdown [read this](https://kramdown.gettalong.org/quickref.html).

 ### Highlighting